firepear/homefarm/docs/diary.md

 for that release.
 I want to get to work on local repositories, but making the BOINC logs rotate is a much lower-hanging piece of fruit, so I'll do that next.

+## 2019-01-12

+Instead of proceeding with the aforementioned work, I randomly decided to make some improvements to the installer.
+Not really randomly -- I'd been thinking about them, but they weren't on an issue or anything.

+Anyway, the installer is better now, in some minor ways.

+* I imported the hardware clock check from the old inkubator installer.

+* I moved the TZ configuration so that it actually has an effect -- it had been operating on the install environment, rather than the OS being installed.
+Oops.

+* I made the setup script auto-configure lm_sensors

+I'm not actually interested in the `sensors` binary, but the modules which are enabled by configuring the lm_sensors package are what gets a lot of temperature and fan data into sysfs.
+And I am interested in having that data available via sysfs.

+These changes are the basis of v0.14.0, which will be cut as soon as one of my nodes finishes all its current tasks so I can do a reinstall for testing.